 But brought together under the same roof, we all combined to race lawnmowers around Laguna Seca instead.

 The potential for damaging your equipment mid-transit isn’t as great a worry as it once was, thanks to the rise of mini-ITX builds and more powerful laptops

 The picture above showcases the less glamorous part of the LAN experience.
 Arduous unplugging, carrying, transportation, more carrying, cabling, power management.
-And Coke and coffee, if you're in someone's house or a town hall somewhere.
-If you're at a major venue, like the Rosehill Racecourse or something like IEM Sydney/Melbourne, energy drinks.
+And Coke and coffee, if you’re in someone’s house or a town hall somewhere.
+If you’re at a major venue, like the Rosehill Racecourse or something like IEM Sydney/Melbourne, energy drinks.
 Maybe even an overpriced flat white or three.

 Because, trust me, you don’t want to be doing that on the day.
 There’s nothing worse than having to ask — or be asked — if someone’s got a copy of That Game That Still Isn’t Being Sold On Steam For Some Reason to share over the network.

-It's a comment that could apply to any LAN.
-If you're not attending for a specific competition, getting everyone into the same server can be an exercise in frustration.
+It’s a comment that could apply to any LAN event.
+If you’re not attending for a specific competition, getting everyone into the same server can be an exercise in frustration.